rjmfernandes/removeRBAC/README.md

 It would be possibly better phrased: *Enable or disable Confluent RBAC on an existing cluster is unsupported.*

-But you can assign ClusterRole to all existing users typically leveraging top groups.

 This guides presents though an unsupported example of removing RBAC (and LDAP autehntication) for an existing CFK cluster.
+It also shows the alternative option of keeping RBAC but grant anonymous super user access in the cluster.

 This guide first deploy an RBAC CFK cluster as per reference:
 - https://github.com/confluentinc/confluent-kubernetes-examples/tree/master/security/production-secure-deploy-ldap-rbac-all

 And after disables RBAC and LDAP authentication from the CFK cluster.

+## Setup

-## K8s Setup
+### K8s Setup

 Start k8s cluster: